alders/mythtv-stream-hls-dash/README.md

 Adapting the code to your distribution / web server is left as an exercise to the user.

-Note: do not run this code as is in an untrusted environment and do not open your web server to the internet.
+Note: do not run the code as is in an untrusted environment and do not open your web server to the internet.
 In either case additional security measures should be taken.
 Use at your own risk.